collocations.org

 hear

-She could hear music coming from the upstairs flat.
+She could hear loud music from the party upstairs.

 We love to make music as a family.